lead event happens when a user performs an action that indicates interest in your product or service. This could be anything from:

 This option will enable conversion tracking in the Dub Link Builder for all future links.

-- Navigate to your workspace’s Analytics settings page.
+- Navigate to your workspace’s Tracking settings page.

 - Toggle the Workspace-level Conversion Tracking switch to enable conversion tracking for the workspace.